tiepdotme/samui-samui.de/content/post/2005/09/2005-09-28-der-thaiway-iii.md

 ---
-Zitat des Tages: &#8220;You know!
+Zitat des Tages: "You know!
 This is against the law.
 So it took long time because she is afraid.
-But she know my sister.&#8221; &#8211; Mal so v&ouml;llig aus dem Zusammenhang gerissen.
+But she know my sister." --- Mal so v&ouml;llig aus dem Zusammenhang gerissen.
 Lustig trotzdem.